fluid-player/fluid-player/README.md

   * `logoOpacity`:  If `logo` option is set this set opacity for logo image, can be a float value from `0` to `1`.
 Default: `1`.
   * `adText`: Optional text to be shown on top right corner while an ad is playing.
 Default: `null`.
   * `adCTAText`: Optional call to action text that is shown while an ad is playing.
 Default: `null`.
-  * `htmlOnPauseBlock`: A string that could contain any html to be displayed when user pauses video.
+  * `htmlOnPauseBlock`: A string that could contain any html to be displayed in the center of the player when the user pauses the video.
 Note: Clicking on the HTML area triggers a play event.
 If you don't need that behaviour then add `e.stopPropagation()` to your event.
 Default: `null`.
-  * `htmlOnPauseBlockHeight`: An integer, if `htmlOnPauseBlock` is set then it used to set the container height (for center position).
+  * `htmlOnPauseBlockHeight`: An integer, if `htmlOnPauseBlock` is set then it used to set the container height.
 Default: `null` .
-  * `htmlOnPauseBlockWidth`: An integer, if `htmlOnPauseBlock` is set then it used to set the container width (for center position).
+  * `htmlOnPauseBlockWidth`: An integer, if `htmlOnPauseBlock` is set then it used to set the container width.
 Default: `null`.
   * `responsive`: If set to `true`, the player will stretch horizontally to 100% of its parent container width.
 Default: `false`.

 ### Integration with popular frameworks